Jonathan2251/lbd/source/funccall.rst

 **$gp** to **8($sp)** while Instruction **“ld $gp, 8($sp)”** restore the $gp, refer to Table 8-1 of "MIPSpro TM Assembly Language Programmer’s Guide" [#mipsasm]_.
-In other word, $gp is a caller saved register, so main() need to save/restore
+In other words, $gp is a caller saved register, so main() need to save/restore
 $gp before/after call the shared library _Z5sum_ii() function.
 In llvm Mips 3.5, it removed the .cprestore in mode PIC which meaning $gp is not a caller saved register in PIC anymore.
 However, it is still existed in Cpu0 and this feature can be removed by not defining it in Cpu0Config.h.
-The #ifdef ENABLE_GPRESTORE part of code in Cpu0 can be removed but it come with the cost of reserve $gp register as a specific register and cannot be allocated for the program variable in PIC mode.
-As explained in early chapter Gloabal variable, the PIC is not critial function and the performance advantage can be ignored in dynamic link, so we keep this feature in Cpu0 and provide readers this feature.
+The #ifdef ENABLE_GPRESTORE part of code in Cpu0 can be removed but it comes with the cost of reserving $gp register as a specific register and cannot be allocated for the program variable in PIC mode.
+As explained in early chapter Gloabal variable, the PIC is not critial function and the performance advantage can be ignored in dynamic link, so we keep this feature in Cpu0.
-Even with this point, I really prefer to reserve $gp as a specific register in PIC.
-It will save a lot of trouble in programming.
+Reserving $gp as a specific register in
+PIC will save a lot of code in programming.
-When reserve $gp, .cprestore can be disabled by option "-cpu0-reserve-gp".
+When reserving $gp, .cprestore can be disabled by option "-cpu0-reserve-gp".
-The .cpload is needed even reserve $gp.
-Consider prgrammer implement a boot code function with C and assembly mixed, programmer can set $gp value through .cpload issue.
+The .cpload is needed even reserving $gp (considering that programmers implement a boot code function with C and assembly mixed, programmer can set
+$gp value through .cpload be issued.

-If enable "-cpu0-no-cpload", and undefine ENABLE_GPRESTORE or enable "-cpu0-reserve-gp", .cpload and $gp save/restore won't be issue as follow,
+If enabling "-cpu0-no-cpload", and undefining ENABLE_GPRESTORE or enable "-cpu0-reserve-gp", .cpload and $gp save/restore won't be issued as follow,

 .. code-block:: console